dry states in india

 3. Telangana – A significant proportion of both men and women consume alcohol regularly.

-4. Chhattisgarh – Alcohol use is common, especially in tribal areas where country liquor is prevalent.
+4. Chhattisgarh – Alcohol use is every day, especially in tribal areas where country liquor is prevalent.

 5. Manipur – Despite regulations, the state records high alcohol consumption.

-6. Sikkim – High consumption, especially of beer and wine, makes it stand out.
+6. Sikkim – High consumption, especially beer and wine, makes it stand out.

 7. Mizoram – Alcohol consumption, though legally restricted, is still notable in various areas.